madeofpendletonwool/PinePods/completed_todos.md

 done but needs testing

+- [] Queue adjmustment for mobile devices
+    Finally works, but scrolling when holding at bottom of page doesn't work
 - [ ] Seriously dig into podcast 3x layout - Works but couple issues
-      deleting pod doesn't work from page and needs layout change so that it doesn't scale down on small screens Change so that full image is shown.
-Not zoomed view of it
+      deleting pod doesn't work from page
+      select category no longer pulls in categories
 - [] client local download function broken.
 Need android compiling alternative to reqwest

 Version 0.7.0